Listen up! I’ve got a special spicy recipe for you today — pan-fried Norwegian capelin that will taste your taste buds away.

 6. Let the frying begin!
 Cook those capelin fillets until they turn a gorgeous golden brown, flipping them after 5-10 minutes to ensure even cooking.
 Depending on the quantity of capelin, you might need to repeat this frying process a few times to achieve perfection.

 So there you have it, my friends!
 A mouthwatering pan-fried Norwegian capelin dish that will impress everyone at your table.
 It’s simple, it’s flavorful, and it’s proborsch.com approved.
-Get cooking and let the deliciousness unfold!
+Get cooking, and let the deliciousness unfold!

 Crispy Pan-Fried Norwegian Capelin recipe cooking time